vmware-archive/kubeless/README.md

 We would love to get your help, feel free to land a hand.
 We are currently looking to implement the following high level features:

-* Add other runtimes, currently Python, NodeJS and Ruby are supported.
+* Add other runtimes, currently Python, NodeJS, Ruby and .Net Core are supported.
 We are also providing a way to use custom runtime.
 Please check [this doc](./docs/runtimes.md) for more details.
 * Investigate other messaging bus (e.g nats.io)
-* Instrument the runtimes via Prometheus to be able to create pod autoscalers automatically (e.g use custom metrics not just CPU)
+* Use a standard interface for events
 * Optimize for functions startup time
 * Add distributed tracing (maybe using istio)
-* Break out the triggers and runtimes
+* Decouple the triggers and runtimes